Adepurnomo/Owncloud-auto-installer-docker/README.md

-#running owncloud on docker
+# running owncloud on docker

-#save and share your file on owncloud
+  save and share your file on owncloud

-#and monitor your instance with netdata
+# and monitor your instance with netdata
+# For Centos7
+# Enjoy !!
+Using curl

-run --> curl -sL https://github.com/Adepurnomo/Owncloud_Installer_Centos7 | sh
+run --> curl -sL https://raw.githubusercontent.com/Adepurnomo/Owncloud_Installer_Centos/master/owncloud-installer.sh | sh

-#Enjoy !!